ATTACKnDEFEND/LanTurtle/README.md

-## Unofficial custom Hak5 LAN Turtle Module - meterpreter-mipsbe-reverse-tcp
+## Unofficial custom Hak5 LAN Turtle module - meterpreter-mipsbe-reverse-tcp

 #### LEGAL DISCLAMER
     The author does not hold any responsibility for the use of this module.
 Remember that attacking